 As we said before, it’s worth considering the likelihood of your home flooding and the implications before going ahead.

 While you might be able to get a cheaper property that has been flooded in the past, it’s worth asking a few more questions before signing the contract of sale including:

-- ✅ If you can get home, contents and flood insurance over on the property?
+- Can you get home, contents and flood insurance cover on the property?

-- ✅ What the insurance premiums now cost?
+- What do the insurance premiums now cost?

-- ✅ If the property was affected by river flooding or stormwater flooding?
+- Was the property affected by river flooding or stormwater flooding?

-- ✅ If your bank can approve finance on the property, asking your mortgage broker to get a valuation up front
+- Will your bank approve finance on the property?
+Also, ask your mortgage broker to get a valuation upfront

-The new owners may have followed the FloodWise Flood Resilient Homes Program, which has been designed to help people from Australia prepare, live through and return to normality after a flood.
+The owners of the property you want to buy may have followed the FloodWise Flood Resilient Homes Program, which has been designed to help people from Australia prepare, live through and return to normality after a flood.